Mixxxxer/AgeRanger/README.md

 **Extras**

-1. [Done] Edit and Delete functionality with minial effort.
+1. [Done] Edit and Delete functionality with minimal effort.
 Reusable for WebAPI
 2. [Done] Confirmed functionality in Chrome, IE and Edge.
 3. [Done] Basic functional test example creating a test person and asserting the values returned.